ZIORWebDev/product-selector/README.md

-# Product Selector Component
+# Product Selector

-A reusable **React Product Selector component** designed for **WordPress / Gutenberg environments**.
-It provides a searchable dropdown for selecting WooCommerce products and supports **custom fetchers**, allowing it to work with any API.

-This package is lightweight, flexible, and easy to integrate into **Gutenberg blocks or React applications**.
+Reusable **React product selector component** for WordPress projects (Gutenberg blocks, plugins, or admin interfaces).

+This package provides a searchable **WooCommerce product selector** built on top of `ComboboxControl`, with optional support for fetching product information such as price, title, or metadata.

+It is designed to be **framework-agnostic but optimized for WordPress environments**.

 ---

-## Features

-- Searchable product dropdown
-- Debounced API requests
-- Custom product fetcher support
-- Built for WordPress / Gutenberg React environments
-- Distributed as an npm package
-- Supports preselected product values

----

-## Installation
+# Installation

 ```bash
 npm install @ziorweb-dev/product-selector